{{flagHref}}

 Nickel-Based Alloys

-High creep resistance at elevated temperatures due to solution strengthening and precipitation hardening
+High creep resistance at elevated temperatures due to solid solution strengthening and precipitation hardening

 Stainless Steels

-Moderate creep resistance, improved by alloying elements such as chromium and molybdenum
+Moderate creep resistance enhanced by alloying elements like chromium and molybdenum

 Titanium Alloys